harit754/LubyTransformCode/README.txt

     The project current contains two version of the LT Code:

         1. python3 version, this version can work correctly.
-        2. java8 version, this version also work well now.
+        2. java8 and java6 version, this version also work well now.

 Example
 -------